lixiangyun/RESFCONF_doc_ZH_CN/README.md

    this document.
 The meanings of the symbols in these diagrams are as
    follows:

-   o  Brackets "[" and "]" enclose list keys.
+   -  Brackets "[" and "]" enclose list keys.

-   o  Abbreviations before data node names: "rw" means configuration
-      data (read-write), "ro" means state data (read-only), and "x" means operation resource (executable).
+   -  Abbreviations before data node names: "rw" means configuration data (read-write), "ro" means state data (read-only), and "x" means operation resource (executable).

-   o  Symbols after data node names: "?" means an optional node, "!"
-      means a presence container, and "*" denotes a list and leaf-list.
+   -  Symbols after data node names: "?" means an optional node, "!" means a presence container, and "*" denotes a list and leaf-list.

-   o  Parentheses enclose choice and case nodes, and case nodes are also
-      marked with a colon (":").
+   -  Parentheses enclose choice and case nodes, and case nodes are also marked with a colon (":").

-   o  Ellipsis ("...") stands for contents of subtrees that are not
+   -  Ellipsis ("...") stands for contents of subtrees that are not shown.
-      shown.

 ### 1.2.
 Subset of NETCONF Functionality